Skip to Main Content

 As opposed to a 20% open rate for email, 77% of consumers sort physical mail immediately upon receiving it.

-Moreover, the US Postal Service (USPS) reports that most people simply like getting mail and look forward to it.
-The key is the personal aspect.
+The US Postal Service (USPS) reports that most people simply like getting mail and look forward to it.

-According to the USPS, 67% of Americans considered physical mail as more personal than the internet.
-Direct mail can be a great way to communicate sincerity and establish relationships.
+According to the USPS, 67% of Americans considered physical mail more personal than the internet.
+Direct mail for nonprofits can be a great way to communicate sincerity and establish relationships.

 When Is Sending Mail Best?

-Direct mail is not the answer to every single communication.
+Direct mail is not the right channel for every single communication.

-Printing is more expensive and time-consuming.
-Especially if you were to achieve the level of personalization mentioned above, it would be unwise to rely solely on direct mail.
+Compared to nonprofit email marketing, printing direct mail is more expensive and time-consuming.
+If you were to achieve the level of personalization mentioned above, it would be especially unwise to rely solely on direct mail.
 However, it can be very effective for recapturing old donors, delighting new donors, and standing out to young people.

-Acquisition is costly, and that makes retention invaluable.
-Direct mail for nonprofits can be a powerful retention strategy as 70% of customers have restarted a relationship because of direct mail.
+Donor acquisition is costly, and that makes retention invaluable.
+Direct mail for nonprofits can be a powerful retention strategy.

-Use direct mail marketing materials to not only remind them of you but show how much you’ve grown and how they helped.
+Use direct mail marketing materials to not only remind donors of the work your organization is doing but to show how much you’ve grown and how they helped.

-Take advantage of the physical nature of the materials and show, not just in words, that you’ve been working hard and could do better with their help.
-You can do this through quality design, personalized messages, and powerful stories, show passion, express gratitude, invite confidence.
+Take advantage of the physical nature of the materials to show that you’ve been making an impact and could do more with their support.
+You can do this through quality design, personalized messages, and powerful stories.
+Show passion, express gratitude, and invite confidence.

-You may have garnered enough trust to get the donation but make sure to follow through so that it can maintain interest and establish a relationship.
+You may have garnered enough trust to get a donation, but make sure to follow through to keep donors’ interest and establish a relationship.

 Physical media leaves a deeper mental imprint than digital media.
 Quality correspondence expressing gratitude and illustrating the impact of the donation, coupled with a personal touch, can deeply resonate and extend the good feelings from the initial engagement.

-Contrary to popular belief about the digital-native generation, young people appreciate physical marketing communications.
-Perhaps it is because they are the most inundated by messaging in their digital lives, but young adults under 24 were among the most responsive to direct mail.
+Contrary to popular belief about the digital-native generations, young people appreciate physical marketing communications.
+Perhaps it is because they are so inundated by messaging in their digital lives, but young adults under 24 were among the most responsive to direct mail.

 The USPS found that millennials are “far more likely than non-Millennials to read and engage with direct mail.”